MatteoBattilana/meta-ppgsensors/README.md

 * A Linux character-based driver (cDD) used to access a "virtual" Photopletismography (PPG) sensor
 * A Linux user application (APP)

-For this project I used a Raspberry PI 2 B+.
+For this project I used a Raspberry Pi 2 B.

 ## Steps to test the two recipes